Tracing nitrogen enrichment across cosmic time with JWST: The origin of the scatter in the N/O calibrations

 \section{The origin of the scatter in the N/O calibrations}

 We investigate the physical origin of the intrinsic scatter affecting the empirical N2O2–N/O and N2S2–N/O relations.
 In particular, we analyse the residuals from the best-fit trends as a function of key physical parameters- redshift, metallicity, and electron temperature \(T_3\)- as well as the local gradients of these quantities across the diagnostic planes.
-The visual trends are summarized in Fig.~\ref{fig:NO_trend_all}, where the three panels on the left refer to the N2O2 diagnostic and those on the right to N2S2; from top to bottom, the colour coding traces redshift, metallicity, and electron temperature.
+The visual trends are summarized in Figure~\ref{fig:NO_trend_all}, where the three panels on the left refer to the N2O2 diagnostic and those on the right to N2S2; from top to bottom, the colour coding traces redshift, metallicity, and electron temperature.

 No clear or systematic trend is found with redshift.
-The corresponding gradient directions are nearly vertical (\(\theta_z \approx 120^\circ\)), indicating that any residual correlation acts primarily along the \(\log(\mathrm{N/O})\) axis rather than with the diagnostic itself.
-To assess whether this apparent pattern could arise by chance, we performed a Monte Carlo permutation analysis in which galaxy redshifts were randomly shuffled while keeping the N/O ratios and line ratios fixed.
-The resulting \(p\)-value (\(p_{\mathrm{perm}} \approx 0.07\)) confirms that any dependence on redshift is statistically marginal.
-Consistently, the correlations between residuals and redshift are weak and not significant (N2O2: Pearson \(r = 0.29\), \(p = 0.06\); N2S2: \(r = 0.07\), \(p = 0.63\)).
-These results indicate that the scatter in both diagnostics does not depend significantly on redshift within our sample (\(z \simeq 2\text{--}3\)), suggesting that the N2O2–N/O and N2S2–N/O relations are not subject to strong evolutionary effects with cosmic time.
+The two gradient angles, $\sim 67^\circ$ for N2O2 and $\sim -14^\circ$ for N2S2, have large uncertainties and are therefore not particularly informative.
+We performed a Monte Carlo permutation analysis in which galaxy redshifts were randomly shuffled while keeping the N/O ratios and line ratios fixed.
+The resulting $p$-value ($p_{\mathrm{perm}} \approx 0.07$) confirms that any dependence on redshift is statistically marginal.
+Consistently, the correlations between residuals and redshift are weak and not significant (N2O2: Pearson $r = 0.11$, $p = 0.28$; N2S2: $r = -0.18$, $p = 0.10$).
+These results indicate that the scatter in both diagnostics does not depend significantly on redshift within our sample ($z \simeq 1.5\text{--}6$), suggesting that the N2O2--N/O and N2S2--N/O relations are not subject to strong evolutionary effects with cosmic time.

 Among the parameters considered, the gas-phase metallicity shows the clearest dependence.
-In both diagnostics, metallicity gradients are oriented along directions intermediate between the diagnostic and the \(\log(\mathrm{N/O})\) axis (\(\theta_Z \approx -46^\circ\) for N2O2 and \(-32^\circ\) for N2S2), and the residuals from the best-fit relations show a strong anti-correlation with metallicity (Pearson \(r = -0.78\) and \(-0.26\) for N2O2 and N2S2, respectively).
+In both diagnostics, metallicity gradients are oriented along directions intermediate between the diagnostic and the \(\log(\mathrm{N/O})\) axis (\(\theta_Z \approx -48^\circ\) for N2O2 and \(-37^\circ\) for N2S2), and the residuals from the best-fit relations show a strong anti-correlation with metallicity (Pearson \(r = -0.75\) and \(-0.39\) for N2O2 and N2S2, respectively).
 Specifically, the fit tends to underestimate \(\log(\mathrm{N/O})\) at low metallicity.